Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 }
 ```

-This will make us add a `GameOver` function to the `Game1.cs` class.
-This function will be called when the player's hp reaches 0.
+This requires adding a `GameOver` function to `Game1.cs`, which is called when the player's HP reaches 0.

 ```csharp
   public void GameOver()